energysistem/manuals/39581-BT4Sport/en/06-main_functions.md

 Use the button (1) to turn on / off your device.

-To turn on you device, press button (1) for 5 seconds and you will see the LED indicator (6) flashing in blue color.
+To turn on you device, press button (1) for 5 seconds and you will see the LED indicator (6) flashing blue.
 You will hear "POWER ON" in your device, which means that it is turned on.

 To turn off your device, press button (1) again for 3 seconds and you will hear "POWER OFF" in your device.
 The LED indicator (6) will stop flashing.

-As long as your device is turned on, the LED indicator will keep flashing in blue color.
+As long as your device is turned on, the LED indicator will keep flashing blue.
 </quick_guide>
 ### Charging the battery